 Dr Ricardo Fernandes is a Group Leader at the CAMS Oxford Institute at the University of Oxford.
 Ricardo obtained his PhD at Oxford, working with Simon Davis on the mechanism of TCR triggering.
 Later he moved to Stanford for his postdoctoral studies, where he developed novel bispecific proteins that take advantage of endogenous membrane phosphatases to shut down signalling by surface receptors.
 The Fernandes' Lab applies protein engineering to decipher functional and structural correlates of immune receptor signalling and identify new therapeutic approaches to modulate T cell function in autoimmune, infection and cancer settings.

 The adaptive immune system effectively eliminates infected or tumour cells while sparing healthy ones by utilizing the immense molecular diversity and sensitivity of T cell receptors (TCRs).
-To mount an effective response, T cells rely in incorporating signals from various surface receptors, including co-receptors such as CD28 and cytokine receptors.
-All these signals can promote and sustain T cell responses.
+To mount an effective response, T cells incorporate signals from various surface receptors, including co-receptors such as CD28 and cytokine receptors.
+All these signals can promote and sustain T-cell responses.
 However, sustained T cell responses also lead to the expression of inhibitory receptors (IRs) that suppress T cells.
 Our research investigates these critical stages of the T cell response: antigen recognition by TCRs, signal integration and IR-mediated suppression of T cell effector functions.

-Our group focuses in identifying and manipulating key functional aspects affecting immune responses in health and disease.
-To achieve this, we continuously develop new tools and strategies using various techniques including protein engineering, protein biochemistry, directed evolution and bioinformatics, among others.
+Our group focuses on identifying and manipulating key functional aspects affecting immune responses in health and disease.
+To achieve this, we continuously develop new tools and strategies using various techniques, including protein engineering, protein biochemistry, directed evolution, and bioinformatics.
 This approach aims to:

 1) Identify antigens recognized by T cells involved in anti-tumour responses;